Qi3un/Ricebook/README.md

 # Guidence

 	This frontend application [Ricebook](http://ricebook233.surge.sh) is deployed on surge.
 The you can now experience it with test user (name: nm2, password: 1-2-3) or register a new account yourself.

+# API Explanation
+	For users, I choose username as the unique identification.
+In registration, I will check the value of username in database to ensure it to be unique.
+If a duplication is found, my server will return a nitification to user that s/ he needs to change the username to be registerred because of duplication.
+When a user logs in with facebook, I use the facebook ID obtained by facebook api as his/her username to make it unique.

+	For articles, I choose the automatically produced ID in MongoDB as the unique ID.
+As MongoDB has done the ensuring unique issue for me, I can use it directly.
+And I do the same for the comments in each article.

 # Review
   	1. https://hz56hw6.surge.sh